Dr Lisa Godson

 BA 1994, MA 1998, PhD 2008Lecturer

-Recent publications include the co-edited volumes Making 1916: material and visual culture of the Easter Rising (Liverpool University Press: 2015); Design learning in an age of austerity (Cumulus: 2015); the co-authored 10,000-word essay ‘Design in Twentieth Century Ireland’ in volume 5 of the History of Art and Architecture of Ireland (Yale/RIA: 2014).
-She has also published across a range of academic journals including Proceedings of the Royal Irish Academy, Irish Geography, the Journal of Design History, Design and Culture, Journal of the Society of Architectural Historians and Material Religion.
-The publication of her monograph How the crowd felt: the material culture of public events in the Irish Free State is planned for 2016.
+Recent books include Uniform.
+Clothing and Discipline in the Modern World (Bloomsbury: 2019 co-edited with Jane Tynan) and Modern Religious Architecture in Germany, Ireland and Beyond.
+Influence, Process and Afterlife since 1945 (Bloomsbury: 2019 co-edited with Kathleen James-Chakraborty), Making 1916: Material and Visual culture of the Easter Rising (Liverpool University Press: 2015, co-edited with Joanna Bruck); Design learning in an age of austerity (Cumulus: 2015.
+Her essays include ‘Thus Crucifixes Became the Norm’: System, Affect and Display in post-Famine Catholicism’ in Mark Fitzgerald et. al. (eds) The Great Irish Famine: Visual and Material Culture (Liverpool University Press 2018), ‘The Speculum and Obstetric Violence’ in Design and Violence (MoMA, 2016) and ‘Design in Twentieth Century Ireland’ in volume 5 of the History of Art and Architecture of Ireland (Yale/RIA: 2014).
+She has also published across a range of journals including Architectural Review, Proceedings of the Royal Irish Academy, Irish Geography, the Journal of Design History, Design and Culture, Journal of the Society of Architectural Historians and Material Religion.
+The publication of her monograph How the crowd felt: the material culture of public events in the Irish Free State is planned.

 The Secret Lives of Objects: Hidden Stories of Design Little Museum of Dublin, April 2015.
 A project undertaken by the MA Design History and Material Culture at NCAD and funded by Year of Irish Design 2015.
 This work also resulted in a symposium (April 2015) and publication edited by Lisa Godson.

-2014 Modern Sacred Architecture in Germany and Ireland Newman House, Dublin, Oct.
+Modern Sacred Architecture in Germany and Ireland Newman House, Dublin, Oct.
 9-11.
 Two-day conference, co-organised with School of Art History and Cultural Policy, UCD

 Making 1916, the Visual and Material Culture of the Easter Rising Wood Quay Venue, April 25-6.
 Two-day conference, co-organised with School of Archaeology, UCD

-2012 Illustrated books and imagining the city 1750-1900 National Library of Ireland.
+Illustrated books and imagining the city 1750-1900 National Library of Ireland.
 One-day public symposium, co-organised with School of Art History and Cultural Policy, UCD

-2012 Revisiting the 1932 Eucharistic Congress: Ireland’s family reunion, the material culture of spectacle, and the religious imagination Newman House, September 28.
+Revisiting the 1932 Eucharistic Congress: Ireland’s family reunion, the material culture of spectacle, and the religious imagination Newman House, September 28.
 One-day public symposium, co-organised with School of History, UCD

-2011/12 Object Matters: Interdisciplinary Perspectives on Material Culture Monthly public seminar series, co-organised with School of Archaeology, UCD
+Object Matters: Interdisciplinary Perspectives on Material Culture Monthly public seminar series, co-organised with School of Archaeology, UCD

-2011 Same Difference: Material Cultures of Reproduction at the Association of Art Historians Annual Conference University of Warwick.
+Same Difference: Material Cultures of Reproduction at the Association of Art Historians Annual Conference University of Warwick.
 Co-organised with Department of the History of Art, Trinity College Dublin

 The Fourth Wall: on Film and Architecture Irish Film Institute.
 One-day symposium addressing historic filmic representations of architecture.
 Co-organised with Irish Film Institute, Irish Architecture Foundation and School of Architecture, UCD